TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/0-Introduction/3-structure.rst

 you a minimal extension.
 With this extension, data is managed through the TYPO3 backend and displayed in the Frontend.

-Chapter 5, *Modelling the Domain*, shows
+Chapter 5, *Modeling the Domain*, shows
 Domain-Driven Design with a practical example.
 It shows how a model can be planned and implemented.